 Further, having worked in this industry for a couple of years, I have noted that organizations are well aware of the benefits of BIM, for they see massive savings and success other organizations functioning on BIM achieve on a daily basis.
-And when they notice this success, they try walking in their footsteps, but soon fail against the labor the change demands, and as a result lose strength and switch back to their old ways of working.
+And when they notice this success, they try walking in their footsteps, but soon fail against the labor the change demands, and as a result, lose strength and switch back to their old ways of working.
 I wonder what the result would be, if they struggled and continued on their journey, just like a spider continues spinning its web, despite multiple unsuccessful attempts.
 I wonder what would be the outcome if they questioned, how did other successful organizations achieve that change?
 But I notice they never question.
 They never try hard enough.
 Therefore, I realize that the real problem lies not in switching to BIM being a laborious process, but organizations lacking the motivation to overcome that challenge.

 The motivation paradox.

-Let me present you two questions.
-Why is it that a person gathers infinite energy to give up consuming sugar, when his doctor diagnoses him as a diabetic and informs him that continuing to consume sugar will soon kill him?
-Why is it that a lifelong smoker gathers tremendous motivation to give up smoking, when his doctor diagnoses him for cancer and informs him that smoking will soon kill him?
+Let me present to you two questions.
+Why is it that a person gathers infinite energy to give up consuming sugar when his doctor diagnoses him as a diabetic and informs him that continuing to consume sugar will soon kill him?
+Why is it that a lifelong smoker gathers tremendous motivation to give up smoking when his doctor diagnoses him for cancer and informs him that smoking will soon kill him?
 What creates this sense of urgency in these people, that they are ready to go through tremendous pain to give up lifelong habits?

-Now I ask you this: what will it take for you to give up your lifelong habit of working in 2D to transition to BIM?
+Now I ask you this: what will it take for you to give up your lifelong habit of working in 2D to transition to Building information modeling?
 Would it suffice if I tell you, that if you don’t make the change soon enough, other players in the competitive market who are already making the transition will soon take over and destroy your business [in a sense kill you]?

 I am certain it is not sufficient enough.
-Because just like it is not sufficient for a sugar addict to have mere knowledge that consuming sugar will sooner or later kill him, for we see that he continues to consume sugar despite the warning.
+Because just like it is not sufficient for a sugar addict to have mere knowledge that consuming sugar will sooner or later kill him, we see that he continues to consume sugar despite the warning.
 Or for a smoker to know that sooner or later smoking is going to kill him, for we see that he hates himself for smoking but nonetheless continues to smoke.

 What requires them to change is urgency.
-And in the above cases it comes in the form of a life threatening disease.
+And in the above cases, it comes in the form of a life-threatening disease.
 Change then quickly becomes a necessity, a life or death situation.
 It no longer remains an option but the first priority.
 The sugar addict quits sugar instantaneously.
-The cigarette smoker crushes his valuable cigarettes, and vows to never pick them up again.
+The cigarette smoker crushes his valuable cigarettes and vows to never pick them up again.

 I acknowledge their wise decision, but I have to admit, life has taught me that time once gone never comes back.
 And an action once taken cannot be revoked.
 And more dangerously some damages are permanent.